tommyknows/nixfiles/README.md

 ![screenshot of a markdown file, opened in vim, tmux in iterm](./screenshot-md.png)
 ![screenshot of a Go file, opened in vim, tmux in iterm](./screenshot-go.png)

+(pictures where taken before the switch to Alacritty).

 ## What makes it different?

 ### Completely CLI-based

 ...except a few, probably weird to many, exceptions.
-These Dotfiles setup vim, tmux and iterm2 to be your primary driver.
+These Dotfiles setup vim, tmux and alacritty to be your primary driver.
 No VS Code, no terminal windows and tabs, no visual Git interface, no whatever else there might be.